mirandajaorenzo26/mirandajaorenzo26/README.md

 </h3>
 <p align="center">
   I am a dedicated and passionate student currently pursuing a Bachelor of Science in Information Technology (BSIT) at Bulacan State University.
-I am highly motivated to excel in the field of front-end development and expected to graduate in June 2023 with a passion for crafting visually stunning and user-friendly interfaces.
+Expected to graduate in June 2023 with a passion for crafting visually stunning and user-friendly interfaces.
+I am highly motivated to excel in the field of front-end development.
 </p>

 <p align="left">